 A Tribute to NCSU Leaders Opening Doors to Diversity

 “Opening Doors: The Lives and Legacies of Dr. Lawrence M. Clark and Dr. Augustus M. Witherspoon” is a documentary about two NC State educators who were among the first African-Americans to hold leadership positions on campus.
 Directed by Dr. Sheila Smith McKoy, director of the African American Cultural Center, this video features comments from colleagues and students about the impact of these two scientists and leaders.
 They used their roles to make NC State a more inclusive place starting in the 1960s.

 “I don’t think you will find a more compassionate team of men who were so concerned about the details of life at North Carolina State for every single person who walked through the door,” said Dr. Smith McKoy.
 “They weren’t just engaged in diversity efforts for people of African descent.
 They were engaged in it for campus-wide endeavors because they knew how important it was for us to move forward differently at North Carolina State University.”

-View her talk at these times on Channel 18:
+View his talk at these times on Channel 18: